John Towneley (translator): Translator

 Towneley was a member of Marie Anne Doublet's salon in Paris, which met in an annexe of the Filles-Saint-Thomas convent.
 He may have been admitted after being sent, during his military service with messages for Doublet, by Éguilles who was also a member.
 At these regular gatherings of the intellectual and those eager to learn of news and scandal, the prevailing topic of conversation was literature.
 It is also thought each guest sat for a portrait, the hostess herself having painted some of them.

 Towneley was a great admirer of the 17th-century English mock-heroic narrative poem Hudibras written by Samuel Butler.
 Voltaire had described it as untranslatable except in the fashion in which he himself compressed four hundred lines into eighty.
 The poem had been turned into German verse in 1737, and in 1755 Jacques Fleury published the first canto in French prose, offering to issue the remainder if the public wished for it.
 Towneley began translating passages from it for the amusement of the other salon members and John Needham, the tutor of his grand-nephew Charles Townley, ultimately induced him to complete the translation.
 It was published anonymously in 1757, ostensibly at London to avoid censorship, but really at Paris.
 The English original was given on parallel pages, with William Hogarth's engravings reproduced, Towneley wrote a preface, while Needham appended explanatory notes.

 Towneley felt he did not have the ability to give the spirit and humour of the original.
 The translation has been praised by Horace Walpole, and Henry Hart Milman, but others such as Jean-Baptiste-Antoine Suard, in the Biographie Universelle, though acknowledging its fidelity, called the diction poor and the verses unpoetical, "the work of a foreigner familiar with French but unable to write it with elegance".
 John Goldworth Alger, the author of Towneley's entry in the Dictionary of National Biography wrote that "it certainly lacks the swing and the burlesque rhymes of the original".

 Charles Townley presented the British Museum with a copy of it containing William Skelton's portrait of the translator, dated in 1797.
 This may have been engraved from the portrait which must have been possessed by Madame Doublet.

 A second edition of his translation, with the English text revised by Sir John Byerley and the French spelling modernised, was printed by Firmin Didot at Paris in 1819.

 Death

 Towneley lived in Paris for around 30 years, but never married.
 He died at Chiswick, London, at the residence of his nephew and namesake, (Note: The younger John was Richard's son, and close to Charles, his nephew.
-He was living at Corney House on the Thames in 1762, continuing to own it until its sale to Sir Charles Rouse-Boughton in 1792.) early in 1782, and was buried in Chiswick churchyard.
+He was living at Corney House on the River Thames in 1762, continuing to own it until its sale to Sir Charles Rouse-Boughton in 1792.) early in 1782, and was buried in Chiswick churchyard.
 Some fragmentary manuscripts in his handwriting were included in the sale of the Towneley library in 1883.